 And Origin EnergyIn a piece titled Origin says solar cheaper than coal, moving on from base-load in RenewEconomy, 2018/10/02, Giles Parkinson reported Greg Jarvis, the company's head of energy trading and operations as saying:

 "I have been in this game for so long … the one thing I have seen is just the cost of renewables really change the game.
 It is amazing what we have been seeing."Giles Parkinson also wrote:

 "Jarvis also made it clear that Origin Energy has moved on from thinking about new generation in terms of “base-load”, which stands in sharp contrast to current government thinking and the conservative commentariat."

 And British Billionaire Sanjeev GuptaSanjeev Gupta, the man who saved Whyalla's steel works and is investing a billion dollars in renewable energy developments in Australia was reported by Sophie Vorrath on RenewEconomy, 2018/07/23, as saying "Renewables are cheaper than coal."; "It's obvious".

 Unlike Mr Taylor, the people in charge of the Chinese economy believe that wind power is very efficient.
-(I've written about the efficiency of wind turbines elsewhere on these pages.)

 Wind energy is recognised world-wide as being a highly viable form of renewable energy and it is growing exponentially.
 Mr Taylor is right in one thing; we should be looking at all the possible ways in which we might reduce carbon dioxide emissions, but perhaps Mr Taylor does not realise that most of the strategies he recommends are already being pursued.
 In his opposition to wind power he is out of touch with almost all those who want to reduce emissions.